avenetj/kiwi/README.md

 The web application should be available on : http://127.0.0.1/ping (no need for the port) The **--scale app=2** runs 2 app containers.
 You can change the value to adjust your needs.

-The following URL are implemented
+The same URL as before are implemented.
-- /ping : incr the number of ping
-- /total : displays the total number of ping
-- /reset : reset the value stored to 0

 Once you are done with the application, run this command to shut it down.
 ```bash